 According to a study done by economist Casey Davidson from Duke University, 65% college graduates who begin their elementary education after 2011 will work in positions that are non-existent today.
 Education of the future should focus on teaching students abilities that would allow them to think and resolve problems independently and to quickly adapt to new skills.

-Inner Core – Fundamental Goal: Enable students to realize their dreams and build a foundation in Taiwan while becoming global citizens.
+Students will be able to realize their dreams and build a foundation in Taiwan while becoming global citizens.
 This will ensure that they will be successful in life, whether that leads to international relocation or a thriving life here in Taiwan.

 Our education approach students’ communication, resilience, professionalism, creativity, and ability to apply what they learned in the real world.
 Our language program equips our students with additional foreign languages in addition to English and Chinese.
 Furthermore, we have a diverse range of exploratory activities aimed at improving students’ adaptability and creativity.